-in a bizarre case, a man seeks to nullify his prenuptial agreement with his former wife claiming that the law governing such contracts is invalid.
+a man seeks to nullify his prenuptial agreement with his former wife

 The case has become widely known as “the pole dancer case” because the wife, Ms. Stelzer, was formerly a pole dancer.
 She met her husband, Mr. Wallace, in a Sydney club and got married in 2005.
 They executed a prenuptial agreement providing that Mr. Wallace will pay Ms. Stelzer $3.25 million if the marriage breaks down in the first four years.
 The marriage lasted for only two years.

 The Family Law Act was changed in 2004 by requiring that solicitors should undertake certain measures to ensure that their clients understood the impact of prenuptial agreements.
 The government in 2010 relaxed the wordings because the 2004 changes in requirements resulted to numerous cases with clients asserting that lawyers failed in their obligations.
 Mr. Wallace, however, argues that there should be no retroactive application of the 2010 changes to his case because that would be unconstitutional.